FlameBoY01-OG/Research_rag/README.md

 # Test retrieval pipeline
 python rag/retriever.py
 ```

-## 🚀 Status

-**Production Ready** – Core features complete and tested.

-Future enhancements:

-- [ ] Multi-document conversation context
-- [ ] Export Q&A sessions to PDF
-- [ ] Custom prompt templates per role
-- [ ] Support for non-PDF documents (markdown, txt)
-- [ ] Hybrid search (semantic + keyword)

 ## 📝 License

 MIT License - feel free to use this project for research or commercial purposes.

-## 🤝 Contributing

-Contributions welcome!
-Please:

-1. Fork the repo
-2. Create a feature branch
-3. Test thoroughly with multiple PDFs
-4. Submit a pull request

-For major changes, open an issue first to discuss the approach.

----

-**Built with ❤️ by the Locked_In team**